-my daily responsibilities were:
+my main responsibilities were:

 The CIBC delivery design library was created by a group of talented visual design leads (Kaleb, Giny, Sally, Rodrigo).
 They created the attributes from icons to illustrations, and also supported reviewing the design with other teams/vendors to keep consistency.

 CIBC Delivery Design Library

 CIBC design system is a key for the team maturity to improve efficiency and consistency.

 Communicated the value to leaders and requested support on resources and fundings